xofbd/good-commit-message/README.md

 If you are already using `commit-msg`, you can just edit that file to call `check-commit-messsage` as part of a larger message checking process.

 ## Usage
-With the script linked to your projects `commit-msg`, the hooks is run after creating the commit's message.
-If a commit message is rejected, you'll be informed either how to skip the check or to retrieve the rejected message so you can edit it and try again.
+With the script linked to your project's `commit-msg`, the hook is run after creating the commit's message.
+If a commit message is rejected, you'll be informed on how to retrieve the rejected message so you can edit it and try again and how to skip the check entirely.

 ## License
 This project is distributed under the MIT license.
 Please see `LICENSE` for more information.